 Robert Mueller's law firm represents Hillary Clinton.

-By the way, I I've got to interject.
+By the way, I've got to interject.

-Muller didn't even know Jeannie Ray had worked for Clinton.
+Mueller didn't even know Jeannie Ray had worked for Clinton, he said when he went and testified.

-He also said he didn't know what fusion GPS is.
+He also said he didn't know what Fusion GPS is.

 But stay right there.